js-bits/model/README.md

 Sure. `Model` does something similar to what [Zod](https://zod.dev/) does, but while [Zod](https://zod.dev/) is "a schema declaration and validation library", `Model` goes further and is aimed to serve more like a data store.
-Also, `Model` uses more natural syntax.
+Also, `Model` has more natural syntax.

 [TBD]